jazzband/django-floppyforms/README.rst

 SelectMultiple ``multiple`` is set to ``True``
 ============== ===============================

-Furthermore, the ``attrs`` dictionnary is added to the template context.
+Furthermore, the ``attrs`` dictionary is added to the template context.
 For instance, with a field created this way::

     bar = forms.EmailField(widget=forms.EmailInput(attrs={'placeholder': 'john@example.com'}))

-Then the ``placeholder`` is available in the template context.
+Then the ``placeholder`` variable is available in the template context.

 ModelForms
 ``````````